jettro/semi-website/_documentation/weaviate/current/query-data/explore.md

 ### Calculation

-Weaviate indexes and queries through the vector space in near-realtime (i.e., no training is needed) this allows to explore and search fast and efficiently.
-Calculations are based on the number of times the word occurs in the contextionary and the geographical centroid position.
+Weaviate indexes and queries through the vector space in near-realtime (i.e., no training is needed).
+This allows to explore and search fast and efficiently.
+Calculations are based on the number of times the word occurs in the contextionary and the geographical centroid position in the vector space.

 ### CamelCase interpretation